Difference Between Chrome and Stainless Steel

 What is Chrome?

 It is a chemical element represented by the symbol Cr.
 It is lustrous with a high melting point.
-Its electron configuration is [Ar]3d54s1, and it was used by ancient Chinese.
+Its electron configuration is [Ar]3d54s1, and it was used by the ancient Chinese.
 Most chromium goes into the production of alloys.

-Following are the properties of Chrome:
+The following are the properties of Chrome:

 1. It forms the green chromic oxide compound when burned due to heating.